2021 Country Reports on Human Rights Practices: Mongolia

 There was some collaboration between the government and civil society in discussing human rights problems.

-In January the NPA established a special unit dedicated to combating domestic violence.
-According to the NPA, there were 18 shelters and 16 one-stop service centers for domestic violence survivors run by the NPA, a variety of NGOs, local government agencies, and hospitals.
-All shelters followed standard operating procedures developed by the NCAV.
+A special national police unit is dedicated to combating domestic violence.
+There were 20 shelters and 17 one-stop service centers for domestic violence survivors run by police, a variety of NGOs, local government agencies, and hospitals.
+All shelters followed standard operating procedures developed by the National Center against Violence.
 The one-stop service centers, located primarily at hospitals, provided emergency shelter for a maximum of 72 hours.
 The relatively small number of shelters located in rural areas presented a problem for domestic violence victims in those areas.

 Sexual Harassment: The criminal code does not address sexual harassment.
 NGOs said there was a lack of awareness and consensus within society of what constituted inappropriate behavior, making it difficult to gauge the extent of the problem.
-As of September 1, the NHRC had received one sexual harassment complaint that was referred for the prosecution and resulted in a dismissal.
-Upon receiving such a complaint, the NHRC may perform an investigation, after which it may send a letter to the employer recommending administrative sanctions be levied against the accused party.
+Upon receiving a complaint of sexual harassment, the NHRC may investigate, after which it may send a letter to the employer recommending administrative sanctions be levied against the accused party.

 Discrimination: The law provides the same legal status and rights to women and men, including equal pay for equal work and equal access to education.
 These rights were generally observed, although women faced discrimination in employment.
-As of October 7, the NHRC had received nine complaints of discrimination: five based on social status, three on disability, and one on sexual orientation.
+As of November, the NHRC had received 25 complaints of discrimination: nine based on social status, four on disability, three on ethnicity, two on beliefs and education, one on age, one on property ownership, one on employment, and four on sexual orientation.

 The law sets mandatory minimum quotas for women in the government and political parties.
 It also prohibits discrimination based on sex, appearance, or age, although some NGOs noted authorities did not enforce this provision.
 By law women must comprise at least 15 percent of political appointees to government positions at the national, provincial, and capital city levels; 20 percent at the district level; and 30 percent at subdistrict levels.
 The law also requires that women must represent at least 25 percent of a political party’s senior leadership.
-Women were underrepresented at the highest levels of government, although representation improved marginally following June parliamentary elections.
-Of the country’s 16 cabinet ministers, three were women; the prior cabinet had only one female minister.
-Of the 75 members of the newly elected parliament, 13 were women; the previous parliament had 11 female members.
-One of two deputy speakers was a woman, as was the secretary general of the parliament secretariat.
-Only one of 11 parliamentary standing committee chairs was a woman, however.
-While the gender quota was met in most jurisdictions following the October local elections, Bayan-Ulgii Province failed to meet the quota at the provincial and some subprovincial levels.
+Women were underrepresented at the highest levels of government, although representation improved marginally following June 2020 parliamentary elections.
+Of the country’s 16 cabinet ministers, four were women.
+Of the 76 members of parliament, 13 were women.
+While the gender quota was met in most jurisdictions following the 2020 local elections, Bayan-Ulgii Province failed to meet the quota at the provincial and some subprovincial levels.

 The National Committee on Gender Equality, chaired by the prime minister and overseen by the Ministry of Labor and Social Protection, coordinates policy and women’s interests among ministries, NGOs, and gender councils at the provincial and local levels.
 The government’s National Program on Gender Equality 2017-21 and its related action plan seek the economic empowerment of women and equal participation in political and public life.